sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Meta/readme.md

 [Meta](https://nl-design-system.gitlab.io/nl-design-system/componenten/meta/index.html)

-Status: Fully implemented
+Status: Fully implemented (See notes!)

+### Notes

-Note!
-The meta is always a span.
+- The meta is always a span.
 The example where the meta is a p(aragraph) should be rendered as a meta within a wrapping p(aragraph)